 It’s important to be aware of the symptoms of diabetes, because early prevention and treatment are best for avoiding permanent complications.
 Your St. Joseph Health primary care physician can help provide pinpoint accuracy in diagnosing diabetes, but here are some of the warning signs that may indicate that you have diabetes or prediabetes.

 Contact your primary care physician immediately if you have any of the symptoms below:

 Diabetes is personal.
 And we treat it that way.

 Diabetes is serious, but it doesn’t have to be the life-altering diagnosis that many people envision.
 Our diabetes specialists want to hear your concerns and they’ll help you understand the type of diabetes you’re dealing with and the adjustments you’ll need to make to manage it.

-In treating this chronic disease, your primary care physician may encourage you to consult with an endocrinologist (physician who specializes in glands and the hormones they produce), an eye doctor, kidney specialist, wound care expert, dietitian, diabetes educator, and other professionals.
+In treating this chronic disease, your primary care physician may encourage you to consult with an endocrinologist, an eye doctor, a kidney specialist, a wound care expert, a dietitian, a diabetes educator, and other professionals.